bparanj/crystal/programming/rails/project-organization.md

 5. **Testing Framework**: Rails is bundled with a default testing framework, making it easy to write and run tests for your application.

-6. **Asset Pipeline**: Rails has an asset pipeline for managing assets like JavaScript, CSS, and images, including pre-processors like SASS for CSS and CoffeeScript for JavaScript.
+6. **Asset Pipeline**: Rails has an asset pipeline for managing assets like JavaScript, CSS, and images,  pre-processors like SASS for CSS and CoffeeScript for JavaScript.

 7. **Gemfile**: A default `Gemfile` is included, specifying gem dependencies for Rails and allowing easy management of additional gems.